-Neither the Kentucky Extension Homemakers Association nor the University of Kentucky will be responsible for any lost, misplaced, or broken items.
-We do not anticipate any misfortune, but this disclaimer must be clearly understood by all Exhibitors.
+Neither the Kentucky Extension Homemakers Association nor the University of Kentucky will be responsible for any lost, misplaced or broken items.
+We do not anticipate any misfortune, but this disclaimer must be clearly understood by all exhibitors.

-The exhibits will be hosted at all times.
+The exhibits will be hosted at all times the exhibit is open.
 Additional security will be provided when necessary.